sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 More details on creating these connections can be found here : `Create Databricks Connection <https://docs.sparkflows.io/en/latest/user-guide/connection/compute-connection/databricks.html>`_

 .. note:: Please make sure to specify a POSTBACK URL.
-This is the address where results from Databricks jobs will be sent to Fire Insights.
+This is the address where results from Databricks jobs will be sent to Sparkflows.
 If you don't provide one, the system will automatically use the **app.postMessageURL** updated by default in configurations.

-With these steps completed, you're now ready to harness the power of the Databricks Connection within Fire Insights.
+With these steps completed, you're now ready to harness the power of the Databricks Connection within Sparkflows.
 This integration allows you to seamlessly:

 * Browse Databricks File System (DBFS).
 * Access information about your Databricks Clusters.